Meet the Team

 Their musical output encompasses a variety of works for both concert and film, as well as contributions to various interdisciplinary projects.
 Their music often incorporates improvisational, electronic, and site-specific elements, and may be found as part of larger multimedia collaborations involving dance, installation art, and projection art.
 Their concert music primarily focuses on the relationship between sound and spatial environments, both natural and human-made, as well as how these various elements interact with personal memories and subjectivities; drawing from a variety of western and Japanese influences.

 In 2018 they received an award from Bow Seat for their piece “Aquas,” which utilizes a motif derived from climate data of the seas and terrain, and have also returned annually as a judge for musical works which respond to the climate crisis.
 As well, in 2019 they received a SOCAN Foundation Young Composer Award for Isaac, an electroacoustic piece which explored the fragmentation of memory and psyche.
-From 2021-2022 at McGill, they completed a brass quintet “Dream Transmission of Phoenix” as the Composer-in-Residence, and are currently working on scores for short and feature-length independent films.
-Most recently they have received the ROSL composition award and commission for the London Sinfonietta to write “Night, the automaton dreams,” a piece for six players which will be premiered at the Southbank Centre.
+From 2021-2022 at McGill University they completed a brass quintet “Dream Transmission of Phoenix” as the Composer-in-Residence, and also received a commission and premiere by the London Sinfonietta as part of the 2022 ROSL Composition Award.

 Saoirse is a singer-songwriter from San Francisco.
 After graduating from Wesleyan University with a degree in Anthropology and Writing, she moved to Ireland for six months working as a server and a travel specialist, and spending time with extended family.
 She is now based in San Francisco and works as a studio manager at Whipsaw, a highly acclaimed industrial and digital design firm.